nautechsystems/nautilus_trader/README.md

 ## Introduction

-_NautilusTrader_ is an open-source, high-performance algorithmic trading platform, providing quantitative traders with the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also trade those same strategies live in a production grade environment.
+_NautilusTrader_ is an open-source, high-performance, production-grade algorithmic trading platform, providing quantitative traders with the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also deploy those same strategies live.

 The platform aims to be universal, with any REST/FIX/WebSockets API able to be integrated via modular adapters.
 Thus the platform can handle high-frequency trading operations for any asset classes including FX, Equities, Futures, Options, CFDs or Crypto - across multiple venues simultaneously.

+## Cython
 The project heavily utilizes Cython, which provides static type safety and performance through C extension modules.
 The libraries can be accessed from both pure Python and Cython.

-## Cython
 Cython is a compiled programming language that aims to be a superset of the Python programming language, designed to give C-like performance with code that is written mostly in Python with optional additional C-inspired syntax.